YasmineBB/saucehub/README.md

 ### GitHub Pages
 To view a live preview of the site, the code has been deployed via GitHub pages.
 The following steps are to be followed in order to deploy via GitHub Pages:

-1. Log into GitHub account
+1. Log into GitHub account.
-2. Navigate to the Repository
+2. Navigate to the Repository.
-3. Click on the 'Settings' tab
+3. Click on the 'Settings' tab.
-4. Navigate to GitHub Pages towards the bottom of the page
+4. Navigate to 'GitHub Pages' on the lefthand sidebar.
-5. Click on
-6. Under 'Source', select the dropdown which will be titled 'none'
+5. Under 'Source', select the dropdown which will be titled 'None'.
-7. Select 'main'
+6. Select 'Main'.
-8. Click 'Save'
+7. Click 'Save'.
-9.

 ## Credits